syncfusion-content/xamarin-docs/Xamarin/Introduction/Download-And-Installation/Mac.md

 Syncfusion Xamarin NuGet packages are available [`here`](http://nuget.syncfusion.com/package/xamarin).

-Following are the step by step instructions for configuring Syncfusion NuGet packages within Visual Studio,
+Following are the step by step instructions for configuring Syncfusion NuGet packages within Visual studio,

 1. Right click on the Packages folder in the project and then select Add Packages…